PurpleKingdomGames/indigo-website/indigodocs/organisation/subsystems.md

 You cannot use model or start up data to initialise SubSystems, but you can use Boot data, just in case things like the configured magnification level or screen dimensions are important.

-Additionally, you can also add Scene specific SubSystems to individual scene definitions.
+Additionally, you can also add scene specific SubSystems to individual scene definitions.
 For example in "The Cursed Pirate", the loading scene makes use of the Asset Bundle Loader SubSystem, but this is no longer updated once we switch to the demo level itself, since by then all the assets have been loaded.